HeithemTarchouna/Fibonacci-Sequence/README.md

 # Fibonacci-Sequence
+Utilizing linear algebra to solve the fibonacci sequence problem:
-Using matrix diagonalization to calculate any term of the fibonacci sequence.
+-using matrix diagonalization to calculate any term of the fibonacci sequence.